Science of Regeneration

 The standard practice in regenerating a tissue is to obtain the ECM of the tissue you wish to regenerate and then seed it with the appropriate layers of cells.
 The experiment is confined within an environment that mimics that of the human body until the cells populate the entire structure.
 Each particular tissue has specific needs in terms of cells and growing environment, but this general model has proven extremely successful in regenerating even the most difficult of organs, such as the heart, liver, and kidneys.

-These feats convince even the biggest of skeptics that Foregen’s mission to regenerate foreskins and reverse circumcision is possible.
+These feats of scientific progress demonstrate that Foregen’s mission to regenerate foreskins and reverse circumcision is possible.
 We know the technology exists.
 In fact, we have made tangible progress towards it.
 The main obstacle in achieving foreskin regeneration is aligning the overwhelming demand for a cure for circumcision with the correct scientific personnel.
 That is why Foregen was founded, and that is what Foregen will achieve.

 We believe so.
 In other regenerative surgeries, the new tissue reintegrates itself into the body, which recognizes the tissue as its own and does not reject it via the immune system as it would for grafted skin or transplanted organs.
 Those who have already undergone regenerative therapies have had amazing success.
 For example, those who have received regenerated bladders or tracheas, as mentioned earlier, now have fully functioning organs!
 The nerve connections severed by the trauma of the surgery (in our case, circumcision) were reconnected to the body with the new implanted tissue.
 We expect Foregen to achieve similar results in our clinical trial.

 We at Foregen appreciate your willingness to help us in our mission to apply state-of-the-art regenerative therapies to you or a loved one’s most intimate organ.
-We are moving as fast as we can, but to stay up to date with all of our advancements, please create an account with us in the sign up box at the bottom of the page.
-Also, we appreciate your tax deductible donations and we encourage you to become a Foregen Member!
+We are moving as fast as we can, but to stay up to date with all of our advancements, please sign up for our newsletter in the box on the homepage.
+Also, we appreciate your tax deductible donations which fund our continued research.
 Lastly, please share Foregen with your friends and family and over social media to help spread the word.
 By helping Foregen, you bring foreskin regeneration one step closer to becoming a reality.